CFC-Servers/cfc_err_forwarder/README.md

 <br>

 ### Some nifty features:
- - 🧠 If using source-controlled addons (i.e. git repos in your `addons/` dir), err_forwarder will generate a link to github.com, showing you the exact line that errored
+ - :brain: If using source-controlled addons (i.e. git repos in your `addons/` dir), err_forwarder will generate a link to github.com, showing you the exact line that errored
- - 🪝 Tracks Serverside and (optionally) Clientside errors, and can send messages to different channels depending on which realm the errors occurred in
+ - :file_cabinet: Tracks Serverside and (optionally) Clientside errors, and can send messages to different channels depending on which realm the errors occurred in
- - 📦 Includes basic batching logic so it won't spam your error channel
+ - :package: Includes configurable batching logic and respects Discord rate limiitng, so it won't spam your error channel
- - 🔎 Shows you the current values of up to 8 local variables in the stack that threw an error (very useful for debugging!)
+ - :mag_right: Shows you the current values of up to 8 local variables in the stack that threw an error (very useful for debugging!)
+ - :floppy_disk: Automatically backs up your unsent errors, making sure you don't lose errors if the server crashes/restarts.

 ## Requirements
  - [gmsv_reqwest](https://github.com/WilliamVenner/gmsv_reqwest) **Required**